therealvishnuvardhan/FLCut/README.md

 - Non-guessable paths, hiding the auto-increment database sequence from the end user.

 ### 2. Scheduled & Expiring Links
 Event links often have strict active windows.
-FLCut enforces expiration and traffic caps through a middleware-free redirection handler located in the dynamic [slug] route:
+LinkChop enforces expiration and traffic caps through a middleware-free redirection handler located in the dynamic [slug] route:

 - Scheduled Activation (validFrom): Before the go-live timestamp, visitors are redirected to an inactive page notifying them that the link is not yet active.
 - Expiration Time (validUntil): Once the end timestamp passes, redirects are blocked and visitors land on an inactive page explaining that the link has expired.